-- 1. Choose the Filters tab. - 2.
-Choose an existing filter or create a new one. - 3.
-Edit the filter, and check the Bulk Processing Tool setting. - 4.
-Click the Save button. - 5.
-Choose the Subtasks tab. - 6.
-Use your filter to show the task list. - 7.
-Expand the Create Message pulldown for the tasks that should be updated. - 8.
+1. Choose the Subtasks tab.

+- 2. Use your filter to show the task list. - 3.
+Expand the Create Message pulldown for the tasks that should be updated. - 4.
 Fill in message properties for the tasks.
-To add a message using the Bulk Processing Tool you should specify a non-empty Description for the message.

-9. Click the Save button.
+To add a message using the Bulk Processing Tool you should specify a non-empty Description for the message. - 5.
+Click the Save button.